pgalko/BambooAI/README.md

 - Depending on the task evaluation and classification the agent calls the appropriate agent.

 **3. Dynamic Prompt Build**
+- If the question can be resolved by code, the agent determines whether the necessary data is contained within the provided dataset, requires downloading from an external source, or if the question is of a generic nature and data is not required.
-- If code can resolve the question, the agent formulates an algorithm expressed as a task list.
+- The agent then chooses its approach accordingly.
+It formulates an algorithm, expressed as a task list, to serve as a blueprint for the analysis.
 - The original question is modified to align with this algorithm.
-The agent conducts a semantic search against a vector db for similar questions.
+The agent performs a semantic search against a vector database for similar questions.
-- Any matching questions found are appended to the prompt as examples, and GPT-3 is used to generate code based on the algorithm.
+- Any matching questions found are appended to the prompt as examples.
+GPT-3.5 or GPT-4 is then used to generate code based on the algorithm.

 **4. Debugging, Execution, and Error Correction**
 - If the generated code needs debugging, GPT-4 is engaged.